 With every passing iteration of technology more and more of the things we use most move to the cloud.
 Google knows this, which is why it created products such as G Suite, which allow users to create, edit, and store documents online.

 Chrome, Google’s market-dominating web browser, has turned into an operating system that’s unique to Google-powered laptops called Chromebooks.
 These budget devices run Chrome OS and are cloud-powered bargains that can help everyone get work done for a fraction of the cost of a MacBook or Windows laptop.

 TechRepublic’s cheat sheet about Chromebooks is a quick introduction to these laptops, as well as a “living” guide that will be updated periodically as new models and features are released.

 - What are Chromebooks?
 Chromebooks are laptops powered by Google’s Chrome OS, an operating system based on the Chrome browser.
 Chromebooks are very affordable and are built around G Suite, Google’s online cloud services.
 Chromebooks are also able to run Android apps, making cross-platform work easier.

 - Why do Chromebooks matter?
 Cheap laptops running Chrome OS can be easily deployed to students or employees, making the machines very valuable to enterprises.
 Since most Chromebook work is done in the cloud, the devices are a much lower security risk than typical laptops.

 - Where can I buy a Chromebook?
 Chromebooks can be purchased directly from Google and at stores like BestBuy; enterprise solutions are also available.

 What are Chromebooks?

 Chromebooks are any laptop that, under license from Google, runs the Linux kernel-based Chrome OS.
 Chrome OS is incredibly lightweight, drawing almost all of its interface from the Chrome browser.

 Chromebooks are manufactured by a variety of vendors, including Google, HP, Acer, Samsung, Dell, and others.
-They range in price from the mid $100 range to over $1,200 for the Google Pixelbook, or $649 for the new Pixelbook Go.
+They range in price from the mid $100 range to approximately $1,000 for the Google Pixelbook, or $649 for the new Pixelbook Go.
 Educational pricing is available as well.